RA-Rob/rift/README.md

 ## Releases

-Chasm is distributed as RPM packages for RHEL 9 and Rocky Linux 9.
+Rift is distributed as RPM packages for RHEL 9 and Rocky Linux 9.
 There are two types of releases:

 ### Stable Releases
 Stable releases are versioned using semantic versioning (e.g., `v1.0.0`).
 These releases are thoroughly tested and recommended for production use.